rstudio/blastula/README.md

 preview_email(email = email_object)
 ```

-...and this is what I saw:
+…and this is what I saw:

 <img src="man/figures/rstudio_preview_email.png">

 Looks good.
 Time to email this.
-I'd previously set up my email credentials in a file using the `create_email_creds_file()` function.
-Here's an example of how one might create a creds file as a hidden file in the home directory (`~`).
+I’d previously set up my email
+credentials in a file using the `create_email_creds_file()` function.
+Here’s an example of how one might create a creds file as a hidden file
+in the home directory (`~`).

 ``` r
 # Create a credentials file to facilitate